 Experiencing the death of a loved one, whether sudden or expected, is extremely difficult.
 Knowing what to do after a loved on has died can be even more difficult - so we have made a helpful guide to assist you through this tough time

-What to do if a loved one dies at home or a carehome
+What to do if a loved one dies at home or a care home?

-If the death was expected and a doctor had recently seen the deceased, call the doctor to inform them.
-The doctor will issue a medical certificate so you can register the death (which needs to be done within 5 days).
+The GP will then issue a medical certificate so you can register the death (which needs to be done within 5 days).
 You should also let the doctor know if the deceased is to be cremated.

-If a loved one dies in hospital
+What to do if a loved one dies in hospital?

 what to do when a loved on dies